CDR plasma model

 }

-@brief Compute alpha.
-Should return Townsend ionization coefficient.
+@brief Compute the Townsend ionization coefficient alpha.

-@param[in] a_E Electric field.
+@param[in] a_E Electric field magnitude (V/m).

-@param[in] a_position Physical coordinates
+@param[in] a_position Physical position.

 */